ameliawalcek/WEBOX/README.md

 Link: [Webox](https://webox-hub.com/)

-Webox is a mobile app that's a hub for entertainment where you can watch and follow the top creators from Twitch and theire social media.
+Webox is a mobile app that's a hub for entertainment where you can watch and follow the top creators from Twitch and their social media.

-If you login you can save creators to your favorites and get notifications for when they upload new videos or go live.
+When logged in, you can save creators to your favorites and get notifications for when they upload new videos or go live.

 Webox is using React with Mobx as a state manager for the Client Side and NodeJS & Express